This is an experimental technology

-The optional chaining operator ?.
+The optional chaining (?.

-operator functions similarly to the .
+operator is like the .

 chaining operator, except that instead of causing an error if a reference is nullish (null